smurfix/flask-script/docs/index.rst

 In order for manager options to work you must pass a factory function, rather than a Flask instance, to your ``Manager`` constructor.
 A simple but complete example is available in `this gist <https://gist.github.com/smurfix/9307618>`_.

-*New in version 0.7.0.*
+*New in version 2.0*

-Before version 0.7, options and command names could be interspersed freely.
+Before version 2, options and command names could be interspersed freely.
-This is no longer possible.
+The author decided to discontinue this practice for a number of reasons;
+the problem with the most impact was that it was not possible to do

+	> python manage.py connect -d DEST
+	> python manage.py import -d DIR

+as these options collided.

 Getting user input
 ------------------